Electrification offers financial and environmental benefits to utilities

 Utilities face several new challenges in today’s energy market, such as balancing grid systems to meet customer demand and attaining government-mandated clean energy goals.
 Additionally, utilities are confronting the issue of reduced revenue sources due to the greater adoption of energy-efficient equipment and the availability of renewable power sources.
 Increasingly, utilities are seeking solutions that balance the needs and demands of industry stakeholders, company shareholders, and customers.

 Beneficial electrification, which aims to transition equipment and vehicles from fossil fuel sources to electric power, is an emerging opportunity for utilities to address these key industry challenges.
 Through beneficial electrification, utilities can promote the implementation of electric-powered equipment and technologies to increase sales and delivery revenues.
 Electrification can also enhance grid flexibility by levelizing the distribution demand curve and allowing utilities to more easily adapt to peak energy demand periods.
 Further, by moving away from fossil fuels, utilities can support clean energy objectives that a number of state and local governments have adopted or are planning to implement.
-Based on a recent study by the National Renewable Energy Laboratory, it is estimated that full electrification of the U.S. transportation, commercial, and residential sectors would double electricity consumption by 2050, while reducing greenhouse gases by 70 percent over the same time period.
+Based on a recent study by the National Renewable Energy Laboratory, it is estimated that full electrification of the U.S. transportation, commercial, and residential sectors would double electricity consumption by 2050, while reducing greenhouse gases by 70% over the same time period.

 Prior to launching an electrification effort, a utility should perform advanced distribution analyses to determine optimal regions for electrification strategies and the infrastructure investments necessary to support long-term initiatives.
 These analyses allow the utility to identify pockets of infrastructure that require immediate attention and better forecast energy demand to address potential future capacity issues.
 Further, the information will create stronger business cases for infrastructure investments and allow the utility to confidently reinvest future revenue streams generated from electrification.